derbyparty/derby-router/README.md

 - handler-function
 - array of route-modules (more on this later)

 `options` - an object with options.
-At the moment you can define suth options:
+At the moment you can define such options:

 - dontRender - boolean - if you don't with to render route by default
 - derbyController - function - to override default derby-application route-controller
-- serverController - function - to override default server route-controller

 #### Handler-functions